-If you are provisioning from a local AD
+If you are provisioning from local AD

-- 1 Run Migrator for Notes to Exchange's Data Migration Wizard and select Prepare local Active Directory accounts for MS AD Sync.
-This is a necessary administrative step that must precede running the MS AD Sync, and must precede running the wizard for any other function. - 2 Run Microsoft AD Sync to create Office 365 mailboxes for the accounts in this collection, which were previously provisioned (in the Pre-migration preparations) as mail-enabled (only) objects.

-3 Run Migrator for Notes to Exchange's Data Migration Wizard again and select Set Office 365 resource capacity to complete mailbox-enabling in Office 365.
+- 1 Run the MNE Data Migration Wizard and select Prepare local Active Directory accounts for MS AD Sync.
+This is a necessary administrative step that must precede running the MS AD Sync, and must precede running the wizard for any other function. - 2 Run Microsoft AD Sync to create Office 365 mailboxes for the accounts in this collection which were previously provisioned (in the Pre-migration preparations) as mail-enabled (only) objects. - 3 Run the MNE Data Migration Wizard again and select Set Office 365 resource capacity to complete mailbox-enabling in Office 365.

-Then skip ahead to step 5 of this procedure to migrate data.
+Skip to step 5 to migrate data.